sidprasad/pick-regex/README.md

 ## Quick Start

+PICK is currently implemented as an extension to Visual Studio Code (VSC).

+1. Install the “PICK: Regex Builder” extension from the VSC Marketplace.
+2. Go to the Activity Bar and choose the extension's View.
-**The first time you use PICK, VS Code will ask you to allow the extension to use Language Models.
-You must grant this permission for candidate generation.**
+3. The first time you use PICK, VSC will ask you to allow the extension to use Language Models. **You must grant this permission for PICK to work.**

-1. Install PICK Regex Builder and open its view from the Activity Bar.
-2. Describe the pattern for which you want an regex (e.g., "IPv4 octet 0–255", "email local-part").
+4. Describe the pattern for which you want an regex (e.g., “IPv4 addresses”).
+In our experience, short, precise descriptions produce better LLM results than long, complicated ones.
+But if you are too concise, you leave open too many interpretations, so make sure you provide enough detail.
-3. Click Start to generate candidate regexes.
+5. Click the button to generate candidate regexes.
-4. Classify the presented example strings:
+6. Classify the presented example strings:
-   - Accept: the string matches the pattern you want
+   - Upvote: the string matches the pattern you want
-   - Reject: the string does not match the pattern you want
+   - Downvote: the string does not match the pattern you want
    - Unsure: skip
-5. Continue until a single regex remains or you accept one.
+7. Continue until PICK terminates or you are satisfied with the regex(es).
-6. Copy or insert the final regex.
+8. Copy or insert the final regex, if any.
+Otherwise refine your query.
+If you find yourself in this situation, don't start over!

-In our experience, short, precise descriptions produce better LLM results.
-But if you are too concise, you leave open too many interpretations, so make sure you provide enough detail.

-If the examples suggest you need to *refine* your regex, don't start over!
 Instead, *edit* the existing description.
 When you do this, PICK will preserve all the classification work you've done and automatically apply it to the new candidate regexes.

 ---